Skip to content

 }))

-When set, the command is only shown in the palette and only triggerable via shortcuts when the expression evaluates to true.
-Supports ==, !=, &&, ||, !, bare truthy, literal true/false, and namespaced keys like vite.mode.
+When set, the command shows in the palette and triggers via its shortcut only while the expression evaluates to true.
+The grammar covers ==, !=, &&, ||, !, bare truthy, literal true/false, and namespaced keys like vite.mode — see When Clauses for the full reference.

-User Overrides
+User overrides

-Shortcut Editor
+Shortcut editor

 The Settings page includes an inline shortcut editor with:

-• Key capture — click the input and press any key combination
+• Key capture — click the input and press any key combination.

-• Modifier toggles — toggle Cmd/Ctrl, Alt, Shift individually
+• Modifier toggles — toggle Cmd/Ctrl, Alt, Shift individually.

-The list of known browser shortcuts (KNOWN_BROWSER_SHORTCUTS) is exported from @vitejs/devtools-kit and maps each key combination to a human-readable description.
+KNOWN_BROWSER_SHORTCUTS is exported from @vitejs/devtools-kit and maps each key combination to a human-readable description.

-Command Palette
+Command palette

-• Fuzzy search across all registered commands (including sub-commands)
+• Fuzzy search across all registered commands (including sub-commands).

-• Dynamic sub-menus — Client commands can return sub-items at runtime
+• Dynamic sub-menus — client commands can return sub-items at runtime.

-Embedded vs Standalone
+Embedded vs standalone

 ts